SamiPerttu/fundsp/README.md

 ## Audio Processing Environment

-The `fundsp` prelude defines a convenient combinator environment for audio processing.
+The FunDSP prelude defines a convenient combinator environment for audio processing.
 It operates on `AudioNode`s via the wrapper type `An<X: AudioNode>`.

 Data buffers and samples are single precision in the environment,